 “In all cases, providing non-financial benefits will increase job satisfaction, engagement, morale and overall happiness at work.
 And we know that happiness drives productivity, performance and retention.”

 You’re ready to ask for what you want – but you may still feel a little nervous.
-In fact, just 1 in 3 people say they feel comfortable negotiating benefits beyond salary, research for SEEK shows.
 This is natural, says negotiation expert and associate professor at ESMT Business School in Berlin Dr Martin Schweinsberg.

 Dr Schweinsberg says one advantage is that you have a chance to prepare.
 It can also help reduce your anxiety if you look at it from your boss’s point of view, he adds.